 That real Piran Café is now the destination.

-I’m a reporter, photographer, digital nomad and blogger driven by a lust for travel, art, culture and justice.
+I’m a reporter, photographer, and blogger driven by a lust for travel, art, culture and justice.
 When those passions meet and intersect, that’s what you’ll find on Piran Café.

-To date I’ve visited 54 countries and travel regularly, but Piran Café is not a typical travel blog.
-Since its unceremonious launch on a cold early winter night in 2006, the blog has taken on and somehow survived numerous incarnations, to gradually evolve into a notebook, a collection of experiences, moments and vignettes, both long-form and short, connected and propelled by those primary passions and published here to inform, engage and hopefully entertain.
+To date I’ve visited 55 countries and travel regularly, but Piran Caféis not a typical travel blog.
+Since its unceremonious launch on a cold early winter night in 2006, the blog has taken on and somehow survived numerous incarnations, to gradually evolve and grow into a notebook, a collection of experiences, moments and vignettes, both long-form and short, connected and propelled by those primary passions and published here to inform, engage and hopefully entertain.

-I roam often so a mixture of travel-related tips, stories and advice and the occasional review, are a natural fit here.
-You’ll also find posts, stories and updates that delve more deeply into the history, culture and politics of whatever area I’m living in or traveling through at the time.
-And, just to keep search engine algorithms confused, I’ll publish posts and updates on just about anything
+I roam often so a mixture of travel-related tips, stories, advice and the occasional review are a natural fit here.
+But you’ll also find posts, stories and updates that delve more deeply into the history, culture and politics of whatever area I’m living in or traveling through at the time.

 More about me?

 I was born in Piran, at the time part of Yugoslavia, but spent virtually all of my life in the U.S., mainly in Ohio.
 Choosing to watch George W. Bush’s re-election from afar, I relocated to Slovenia in May 2004.

 From 2000 through 2012, Ifocused professionally almost exclusively on coverage of international track & field and distance running.
 I covered the last three summer Olympic Games, several World Championships and dozens of other international, continental and regional competitions on four continents.
 My work appeared regularly in dozens of magazines, newspapers and websites and I also served as the website editor for track and field’s international governing body, IAAF.org, where I was in charge of the site’s day-to-day editorial duties for more than six years.